514sid/num/README.md

 An accurate PHP helper for parsing numbers from strings with support for various thousands and decimal separators.

+## v1.5.0 Release Notes

+Starting from v1.5.0, `Num` also supports parameter types of `int` and `float`.
+This means you can pass a string, an integer, or a float to `Num::int` or `Num::float`, and it will automatically convert it to the required type.

+If a non-numeric or non-string parameter is passed, it will throw an `InvalidArgumentException`.

 ![Hero](https://github.com/514sid/num/assets/140138716/70ebb418-e67f-481d-b274-c1e42bf80441)

 ## Requirements